The 15 best Mario games of all time

 Platform(s): SNES, GBA, Switch (Nintendo Switch Online membership)

 After seemingly perfecting the Mario formula with Super Mario Bros 3, you'd think Nintendo would rest on its laurels.
 Instead, it almost immediately got to work on trying to top the genre-defining, multimillion seller and get that successor ready for the launch of the company’s second home console.
-And, as hard as it is to believe, the Big N created a game that topped its predecessor in almost every way - making it easily among the very best SNES games
+And, as hard as it is to believe, the Big N created a game that topped its predecessor in almost every way - making it easily among the very best SNES games.

 Building on the rock-solid foundation of Mario 3, Super Mario World's energetic graphics immediately grabbed your attention with colors far more vibrant than anything seen on the Genesis, let alone the NES.
 The classic Mario gameplay was there, and it was augmented by new tricks and abilities, not the least of which included your new dinosaur pal Yoshi.
-Hard to imagine now that one of the system’s all-time classics wouldn't just be a launch game, but was also packed in with the console.
+It's hard to imagine now that one of the system’s all-time classics wouldn't just be a launch game but was also packed in with the console.
 Yup, that’s just how crazy the 16-bit era was.

 5. Super Mario Galaxy 2